flatironinstitute/finufft/docs/install_gpu.rst

 or ``cmake --build . -j8`` to specify using 8 threads, for example.
 To avoid building the CPU library (``libfinufft.so``), you can set the ``FINUFFT_USE_CPU`` flag to ``OFF``.

 In order to configure cuFINUFFT for a specific compute capability, use the ``CMAKE_CUDA_ARCHITECTURES`` flag.
-For example, to compile for compute capability 8.0 (supported by NVidia A100), replace the 3rd command above by
+For example, to compile for compute capability 8.0 (supported by Nvidia A100), replace the 3rd command above by

 .. code-block:: bash